JNRowe/jnrowe.github.io/articles/tdd_distros.rst

                               parser=sd.ShellDocTestParser())[0])

 This script parses the first argument on the command line when it is run and executes any ``shelldoctest`` blocks it finds.
-It returns the number of failed tests as its exit code, helpfully allowing you to execute a command with ``&&`` if all the tests pass.
+It returns the count of failed tests as its exit code, helpfully allowing you to execute a command with ``&&`` if all the tests pass.